memsql/memsql-perf-tools/docs/01_intro.md

     tplist -l [-v] -p $(pidof memsqld)

-Here is the disassembly of the area around a probe:
+Here is the disassembly of the area around a probe.
+One of this probe's arguments requires a method call.
+Probe's arguments are passed in registers.

 Without probe enabled: